sgoldenlab/simba/docs/Tutorial_DLC.md

 ## Part 2: Load DLC Project
-load dlc project
+This section allows you to load your DeepLabCut project.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/loaddlcmodel.png" width="400" height="200" />

-### Step 1: Check the settings in config.yaml file
+### Step 1: Check the settings in the config.yaml file

 1. Go to the project folder.